-I'm 34 years old.
-I have two beautiful children and have been married for 15 years.
-If you did the math, that means I married my husband at 19 years old.
+I'm 34 years old and have two beautiful children.
 The last 15 years life has been everything but easy.
 Somewhere along the way I got lost.
 Well, to be honest I don't think I ever really found myself.
 For the longest time, I would bounce from one idea/dream to the next; never really completing anything.
 Most of these ideas I never even spoke out loud, due to the lack of confidence in myself as well as being afraid of what others thought.
 I eventually quit dreaming.
 I became very comfortable with whatever stage of life I was in at the time.
 There is nothing wrong with being comfortable where you are if: A) It's where God wants you to be, and B) You are continuing to learn and grow.

 We can all have dry seasons...that's not what I am referencing here; I was in a rut and didn't even know it.
 I wasn't where God wanted me to be "emotionally".
 I was comfortable and complacent; I needed something to help light the fire back in my life.
 Working with Willie at G Farms has ignited a fire deep within me to continually become a better person and continue to strive for daily growth.